 If you decide to sell your home without a listing agent, expect to take on the responsibility of paperwork, negotiating, and home showings.
 Although it’s possible to do, it can be more costly in the long run.
 By working with a licensed agent, you also get the benefit of expert guidance and market knowledge to make sure you’re making the most money on your home sale.

 For most sellers, the most significant cost of selling a house is the remaining balance on their mortgage.
 This is usually paid off with the proceeds of your home sale.

-To get the most accurate payoff amount, it’s a good idea to call up your lender and ask – don’t just rely on your last billing statement.
-Though rare, some lenders also charge a prepayment penalty for ending your loan early, so factor that in as well.
+To get the most accurate payoff amount, which will vary for every person, it’s a good idea to call up your lender and ask; don’t just rely on your last billing statement.
+Though rare, some lenders also charge a prepayment penalty for paying off your loan early, so factor that in as well.